Vaccine Info

 Covishield Women

 Pregnant women "can and should" be vaccinated against COVID-19, the India Union Health Ministry announced.
-"The Health Ministry has guidelines to give the vaccine to pregnant women.
+"The Health Ministry has guidelines for giving the vaccine to pregnant women.
 Therefore, vaccination is useful for them and should be given," said Dr. Balram Bhargava, Director-General of the Indian Council for Medical Research, on June 25, 2021.
 In September 2022, the U.S. NIH reported a link between COVID-19 vaccination and a temporary increase in menstrual cycle length.

 Covishield Children